Risa Sera

-Risa Okuda (奥田 理紗, Okuda Risa), better known by her ring name Risa Sera (世羅 りさ, Sera Risa), is a Japanese professional wrestler and actress.
-She is currently a freelancer working in the deathmatch unit Prominence, who is best known for wrestling in Ice Ribbon.
-She is a four-time International Ribbon Tag Team Champion, while also being a former two-time ICE×∞ Champion.
+Risa Okuda (奥田 理紗, Okuda Risa), better known by her ring name Risa Sera (世羅 りさ, Sera Risa), is a Japanese retired professional wrestler and actress, best known for her tenures with various promotions from the Japanese independent scene such as Ice Ribbon where is a four-time International Ribbon Tag Team Champion and a two-time ICE×∞ Champion.

 Early life

 Sera was born in Sera, Hiroshima.
 After graduating high school, she moved to Tokyo and studied voice acting at Amusement Media Academy (AMG).
 In 2012, Sera took part in the audition for "Taiyo kara Plancha" (太陽からプランチャ), a movie collaboration with Ice Ribbon, and she won the main role on the condition that she had to actually make her wrestling debut with other winners of the audition, which made Ice Ribbon's recruiting project likewise in "Muscle Venus."
 Until then, she used her real name Risa Okuda.